x

 Then-St. Louis Circuit Attorney Kim Gardner filed a motion in August of 2022 seeking Johnson's release after an investigation her office conducted with help from the Innocence Project convinced her he was telling the truth.

-Circuit Judge David Mason overturned Johnson's conviction after a 5-day hearing and 60 days of deliberation.
+Circuit Judge David Mason overturned Johnson's conviction after a five-day hearing and 60 days of deliberation and said there was clear and convincing evidence of innocence.
+Johnson was released last year in February.

 A GoFundMe campaign raised more than $600,000 to help him after his exoneration.